-Keywords: social media, academic performance, digital age, internet, positive influence
+Keywords: Social media, Academic performance, digital distraction, university students

 Introduction

 The advent of the internet in the 1990s led to significant progress in communication, giving rise to the creation of social networking sites (SNSs) and revolutionizing various domains such as education and entertainment.
 Social media, an online platform facilitating rapid generation, distribution, and connection, has transformed communication and bridged gaps that were once reliant on traditional methods like letters and phone calls.
 As around two-thirds of the global internet population employs SNSs, commonly referred to as social media, the platforms play a pivotal role in shaping public discourse on diverse issues.